SeaSat (also called SeaSat-A or SeaSat-1)

 • A power supply module which contains the dc-to-dc converters and regulators for the rest of the instrument.

 The antenna was a parabolic reflector offset from the nadir by 42º.
-Motion of the antenna reflector provided observations from within a conical volume along the ground track of the spacecraft.
+The motion of the antenna reflector provided observations from within a conical volume along the ground track of the spacecraft.
 SMMR had a swath width of about 600 km and the spatial resolution ranged from about 22 km at 37 GHz to about 100 km at 6.6 GHz.
 The absolute accuracy of sea surface temperature obtained was 2 K with a relative accuracy of 0.5 K. The accuracy of the wind speed measurements was 2 m/s for winds ranging from 7 to about 50 m/s.
 An identical instrument was flown on Nimbus-7 (launch Oct.
 24, 1978).
 30) 31) 32) 33)

 The SMMR instrument had a mass of 53.9 kg and a power consumption of ~60 W.